 A Bible study with Jeffrey J. Harrison

-Last time we ended with God giving Satan (the “adversary”) permission to attack Job—a deeply disturbing image!
+Adversary) permission to attack Job—a deeply disturbing image!
 How could God do that?
 This brought up the whole issue of suffering, which as we saw, is right at the heart of Christianity.
-The central image of Christianity, after all, is Jesus hanging on a cross.
+The central image of Christianity is, after all, Jesus hanging on a cross.
 But the gospel message—the good news—is that through the power of God, suffering can be the doorway to redemption.
 This is a crucial element of the Christian faith that has been neglected and even rejected in recent years.

 But we want to pick up right now where we left off, with Job 1:13, where Satan begins to act on the permission he received from God.

 1:13: “And the day came and his [Job’s] sons and daughters were eating and drinking wine in the house of their elder brother.”

 So here they were, gathered at the house of Job’s eldest son on his birthday for one of their extended drinking parties, when all of a sudden, things start to get messy.

 1:14-15: “And a messenger came to Job and said, ‘The oxen were ploughing and the female donkeys were grazing beside them and Sheba [that is, a group of Sabeans] fell upon them1 and took them and struck the young men with the mouth of the sword.
 And I’m the only one that escaped, I alone, to tell you*.’”2

 1 them: Words in the translation that appear in italics are not in the original Hebrew text.
 They are supplied in translation to bring out the meaning of the sentence.